practicalli/clojurescript/docs/introduction/clojurescript.md

 ### Shadow-cljs

-Shadow-cljs is effectively built on top of node.js and therefore more integrated.
+Shadow-cljs is installed via an npm package and designed to work directly with other node.js packages.
+Projects are created using `npx create-cljs-project` command.

+Shadow-cljs requires node.js, npm (or yarn) and a Java host (Java SDK) and is written in a mixture of ClojureScript, JavaScript and Java.

 Assumes that node.js is well understood and significant use of JavaScript npm packages will be used

 Read the user guide in detail to avoid common issues when starting